 - What is it?
 A narrative-driven action-adventure set in the Star Wars universe

 - When does it come out?
 TBC, but likely not several years at least

 - What can I play it on?
 TBC

-Unfortunately, Quantic Dream seems a little too early in the development of Star Wars: Eclipse to provide a solid release date.
-If development is still in its primary stages, we reckon we're probably not going to see Star Wars: Eclipse on store shelves for a long while.
+Unfortunately, Quantic Dream seems to be a little too early in the development of Star Wars Eclipse to provide a solid release date.
+If development is still in its primary stages, we reckon we're probably not going to see Star Wars: Eclipse on virtual or literal store shelves for at least another few years.

 Shortly after the game’s announcement, industry insider Tom Henderson, tweeted to say that he expects the game is, at minimum, around 3 to 4 years away.
 In March 2022, however, he went on to report that an internal delay might have taken place and that we could be looking at a 2027 - 2028 release window.